IBM/ibmdotcom-tutorials/docs/tutorials/projects/acp_tutorial/acp_tutorial.md

 **OpenRouter** is the LLM provider for the BeeAI agent, while **Ollama** is used for the crewAI agents locally.

-Both frameworks are providor-agnostic, so you can switch to other LLM services by updating the configuration settings.
+Both frameworks are providor-independent, so you can switch to other LLM services by updating the configuration settings.
 Your setup may vary depending on the LLM provider you choose.
 Additionally, this tutorial includes an optional, preconfigured setup for using IBM Watsonx.ai as an alternative